-More information on how the Council manages its trees and woodland is to be provided on the Council's website.
-This will include Management Plans and statements for its larger woodland areas or notable trees.
-Should further information be required, members of the public may contact the Parks and Woodland Team by e-mailing beecraigs@westlothian.gov.uk or by telephoning Beecraigs Visitor Centre at 01506 284516.
+More information on how the Council manages its trees and woodland is provided on the Council's website.
+Trees and Woodland - West Lothian Council This will include Management Plans / Statements for its larger woodland areas or notable trees.
+Should further information be required members of the public may contact the Parks and Woodland Team by e-mailing beecraigs@westlothian.gov.uk or telephoning Beecraigs Reception.

-A service standard for Tree and Woodland Management is to be published on the above website.
+A service standard for Tree and Woodland Management is provided on the above website.